romh-acking/metal-slader-glory-fc-en/README.md

 * The length table file has this character's length set to 0
 * There's an asm code patch that disables autolinebreaking in the game's engine.

+Removing the end quotes will messe with various character animations.
+Most apparent are the character's mouths never closing.
+Certain character animations won't play at times and in rare instances obvious onscreen graphical glitching will occur.

 ## Changelog
 * 2021 August 30th: 1.0
     * Initial release